 Tell me about the parts of your role that you find most challenging.

 Because our role is somewhat behind the scenes and not kid-facing, you can sometimes find yourself in the daze of office life.
-However, when that does happen, you can take a walk down the hallways of your school, peak into the classrooms and remind yourself of why you do what you do.
+However, when that does happen, you can take a walk down the hallways of your school, peek into the classrooms, and remind yourself of why you do what you do.